About Sara

 Sara Nevius profile

 Looking back, I may have always been a therapist before answering the call to train professionally.
 As a child, I was curious about people, their stories, journeys, nuances, and intricacies.
-I loved learning the mysteries of nature and humanity and have a keen sense of the in-between individual and group dynamics we feel and sense but don't see visually.
+I loved learning the mysteries of nature and humanity, and have a keen sense of the in-between individual and group dynamics we feel and sense but don't see visually.
+It’s taken me a while to know this about myself.

 I was born and raised in New Jersey and completed my undergraduate degree in Washington, D.C.
-I started my early career in public relations in New York City at Time Inc. Not long after, personal pains and losses helped me recognize I was on a misguided path.
+I began my early career in public relations in New York City at Time Inc. Not long after, personal struggles and losses helped me recognize that I was on a misguided path.
 I felt confused and unsure of what it meant to trust myself, so I threw myself into service and entered the Peace Corps.
 Living and acclimating to the culture in Azerbaijan, a country I had never heard of, for two years helped me stretch beyond my upbringing, culture, and preconceived beliefs.
-My Peace Corps experience fostered a deep appreciation for and ability to see beyond myself, my culture, and my judgments to understand others better, and is the core feature of my orientation as a therapist and human.
+My Peace Corps experience fostered a deep appreciation for and the ability to see beyond myself, my culture, and my judgments to understand others better, which is the core feature of my orientation as a therapist and a human being.

 I moved to California over a decade ago, drawn to something beyond my awareness; I would later learn it was intuition.
-I appreciate the openness, expansive variety, and inclusivity that make the West beautiful.
+I appreciate the openness, expansive variety, and inclusivity that make the West such a beautiful place.
 While we sometimes get it right and often get it wrong, we always strive to improve.
 This is the truth about every human's potential.
-I'm curious about humans, relationships, and helping what heals.
+I'm curious about humans, relationships, and what helps us heal.
 There are many ways to get where you want to go, and I am honored to be with my clients on their way there.

 Training and Education